 Aside from error in cutting, improper pressing of seam allowances can also affect the size of your quilting blocks.
 As a result, your finished blocks can be smaller than it should be.

+To ensure that you won’t lose even the smallest amount of fabric, it’s important to know the proper ways of pressing seam allowances.
 Moreover, pressing seam allowances also helps reduce the unnecessary bulk making the quilt look smoother and flatter.

 Pressing quilt blocks to make sure designs and patterns align correctly before joining